EvanChauhan/mydocs-site/docs/Deployment/Continuous Integration Continuous Deployment CI/GitHub Actions.md

 environemnt variables are case sensitive therefore, as a result, when they are referenced in a workflow or a step the reference needs to match the variable exactly as it is defined

 ### Default environment variables

+- these are dynamic key,value pairs that are stored in memory in the virtual environment running our workflow
+- commands and actions running as steps can access environemnt variables to use the information they hold
+- these values are read as the process runs aka they are not already stored in the virtual environment
+- instead they are injected when the environment starts to run and before any commands are called
+- they are case-sensitive
 - notice each one starts with github in all caps they're helpful when actions need to know information like the type of event that started the workflow(GITHUB_EVENT_NAME), the person (GITHUB_ACTOR) that triggered the event and the location of the files being used in the workflow (GITHUB_WORKSPACE)